-Note
+Note:

 - 1. Batch size for Practicals will be (8-10) and Tutorials will be (12-15). - 2.
-Wherever DCS04 is a prerequisite, a course in C/C++ at plus 2 level will be acceptable. - 3.
-Wherever DCS01 is a prerequisite, a course in Python at plus 2 level will be acceptable.
+Wherever DCS01 is a prerequisite, a course in C/C++ at plus 2 level will be acceptable.

 Syllabi of Core Courses

 This section gives the detailed syllabus of the core courses.
 Each course describes the course objective, learning outcomes, the units and the reading material.
 The reading material has 2 -3 components: main resource(/s), additional text material, and online resources.
 Main resources are kept to a minimum possible and no more than 3.
 Additional resources and the online material may be used to enhance the knowledge of the subject.